Contractor Education

 How downtime impacts income immediately

 Without tools, contractors cannot work.
-That means missed jobs, canceled appointments, and no income while replacements are sorted out or paid for out of pocket.
+Missed jobs, canceled appointments, and lost income add up quickly.

 Injury and Work Stoppage